 FS-ISAC CAPP Exercise for Financial Institutions

-These CAPP Exercise sessions are designed for financial institutions that provide payment services.
-For more information, click here for a downloadable summary.
+The FS-ISAC Financial Institution CAPP Exercise sessions are designed for financial institutions that provide payment services.
+For more information, click here for a downloadable summary of prior exercises.

 What would your financial institution do in the event of a cyber attack on your online banking environment?

-Over a two-day period in the fall of 2013, the Financial Services Information Sharing and Analysis Center (FS‐ISAC), in conjunction with the Payments Risk Council (PRC), is conducting a simulated attack on payment processes to help you assess your company’s readiness in the event of such an attack or event.
+Over a two-day period each fall, the Financial Services Information Sharing and Analysis Center (FS‐ISAC), in conjunction with the Payments Risk Council (PRC), conducts a simulated attack on payment processes to help you assess your company’s readiness in the event of such an attack or event.

-A similar exercise was conducted in 2012 that helped the industry identify ways to prevent, detect and respond to cyber attacks against payment processes.
+Similar exercises have been conducted during 2012 and 2013.
+These events help the industry identify ways to prevent, detect and respond to cyber attacks against payment processes.
 In a time when account takeovers, breaches at technology companies, denial of service attacks and other cyber‐crimes are affecting the industry, it is imperative that your company knows how to react if it happens to you.

-Your organization can’t afford to miss the 2013 CAPP Exercise.
+Your organization can’t afford to miss the 2014 CAPP Exercise.
+Details coming soon.

 CAPP Exercise Benefits